 You must be by law be considered an adult (18) to write a will in the UK.
 This can be seen to be questionable in modern society as there are many things you can do from aged 16 including serving in the forces, having sexual relations and also buying a lottery ticket to name a few.
 Despite all the things you can do under the age of 18, writing a will is not one of them.

 Have Sufficient Mental Capacity

-You need to be able to demonstrate having mental capacity when making a Will.
+You need to be able to demonstrate having mental capacity.
 The correct test for capacity is the common law test established in Banks v Goodfellow .
 Although the test is about 150 years old it is still citied as the most appropriate test for mental capacity.
-The testator will need to know what they are doing and the consequences of the actions, know what they own and also know any moral claims they should consider.
+The testator needs to know what they are doing and the consequences of the actions, know what they own and also know any moral claims they should consider.

 Have the Necessary intention to create a will

-The Testator must have the necessary intention to make the will, approve and know all the contents and approve of all the instructions given for the preparation of the Will.
+The Testator must have the necessary intention to make the will, approve and know all the contents and approve of all the instructions given for the preparation of the document.

 Be Free from undue influence or duress